What Are the Different Types of Chronic Pain and How Do You Treat Them?

-Types Of Chronic Pain
+Types of Chronic Pain

 Somatic: This type of pain is felt on the skin along with the muscles, bones and joints.
 This type of pain is how the body feels inflammation, like from an injury or cut.
-Somatic pain is usually a sharp pain that is localized to the injured area.
-Pain caused by a lack of oxygen to tissue is also a type of somatic pain.
+Somatic pain is sharp pain that is localized to the injured area.
+Pain caused by a lack of oxygen to tissue — known as ischemia — is also a type of somatic pain.

 - Back pain

 - Pelvic pain (caused by joint instability, not nerve damage)

 - Muscular ischemia